Operation Desert Hawk: Objectives

 Pakistan planned to serve several purposes through this operation.
 First was to assess the response of the Indian government and military, which was relatively unstable under the governance of Prime Minister Lal Bahadur Shastri after the death of India's first Prime minister Jawaharlal Nehru in 1964 and the loss in the 1962 Sino-Indian war.
 The second objective was to draw Indian armor southward to Kutch, away from the Punjab and Kashmir region.
 One of the objectives was to test the United States' protest over the use of US-supplied military equipment against the India, which was a violation of Pakistan's commitment.
-The Pakistan Army also got a rehearsal opportunity for the planned invasion of India later the same year.
+The Pakistan Army also got a rehearsal opportunity for the planned invasion of the disputed territory the Kashmir region administered by India.

 Operation

 In January 1965, Pakistan claimed the area of Rann of Kutch on the basis of the Sindh province.
 Pakistan's paramilitary force Indus Rangers started activity and took control over the ruined fort of Kanjarkot located on the north-west fringe of the Rann, Pakistani Indus Rangers started patrolling below the Indian claimed line by January 1965 and occupied an Indian police post near the Kanjarkot fort, which was in violation of the long-standing status quo.

 The region's terrain and communication network and logistics was favorable to Pakistan with all the approaches to the Rann of Kutch from the Indian side being more difficult than from Pakistan.
 The Pakistani railway station situated at Badin was 26 miles north of the Indian claim line and Karachi was 113 miles east from the Badin, where the Pakistan Army's 8 Division was based.
 Pakistan was able to move the troops quickly and easily along the border line.
 The nearest Indian railway station at Bhuj was located 110 miles from the border and the nearest Indian Army formation, 31 Infantry Brigade situated at Ahmedabad, was 160 miles east of Bhuj railway station.

 In February 1965, bilateral talks for the negotiation failed.

-The Pakistan Army, equipped with US-made Patton tanks, struck the Indian forces on 9th April.
+The Pakistan Army, equipped with US-made Patton tanks, struck the Indian forces on 9 April.
 Pakistan launched a major offensive on the Sardar post comprising a brigade strength.

 On 24 April, Pakistan launched "Operation Desert Hawk" a decisive thrust towards the Indian posts in the area deploying an infantry division and two armored regiments equipped with Patton tanks and field guns.
 The Pakistan Army captured four more posts and claimed the whole Kanjarkot stretch.
 With poor logistics and inferior military hardware, India had no other option than to retreat after offering decent resistance.